mikhailshilkov/binary-compare-functions/README.md

 - `cd BinaryDiff` then `func start --script-root bin\\debug\\netstandard2.0\\publish` to start Function App locally
 - `dotnet test 'BinaryDiff.Tests\\BinaryDiff.Tests.csproj'` to run tests (Integration Test required Function App to be running)

+If you are using Visual Studio Code, it has predefined commands for running Function App and Tests directly in editor's console.